DExx-vd isl for Downscaling

 Setup required: Flash SD card, minimal configuration on unit

-Cost and availability: Low cost to benefit provided a DE-10 Nano is already on hand.
+Cost and availability: Low cost provided a DE-10 Nano is already on hand.
+Not tested with DE-10 Nano clones.
 It is also compatible with 2 lesser known FPGA development boards, see the GitHub and Wiki for more info.
-The DExx is currently sold at Video Game Perfection.
+Currently sold at Video Game Perfection.

 The DExx and OSSC Pro were built on the same firmware, and requires a separate FPGA board to run, so anyone with a DE-10 Nano for the MiSTer project can have a premium downscaler very similar to the OSSC Pro on a software level at about 1/3rd the cost.
 Although in execution, the DExx addon can be a messy setup: